Jayden-boop/WRO-2025/README.md

 ### Color Thresholding

-The camera frame is converted to HSV and color thresholds are applied to isolate pillar colors.
+The camera frame is converted to HSV, and color thresholds are applied to isolate pillar colors.
 Red uses two hue ranges to handle hue wrap-around and lighting changes; green uses a single calibrated range.
 The thresholds are tuned to avoid false positives from track lines and printed textures.

 ```python
 img_hsv = cv2.cvtColor(im, cv2.COLOR_BGR2HSV)